Environmental Stewardship: Wastewater Treatment

 - This lesson covers the instrumentation measure and control used in wastewater treatment.
 ORP, pH, flow rate, and conductivity measurement/control are covered in detail.
 Also discussed are chemical metering pumps and methods of reagent addition.

 - 6. REDOX Treatments

 - This lesson provides detailed guidance for the most common methods of chemically treating wastes containing cyanide or chromium (+6).
 Batch and flow through treatments are discussed.
 Cyanide treatment via alkaline chlorination is a major focus of this lesson;

 ozonation is also covered.
 Chromium reduction via reaction with a broad range of reagents is another main focus of this lesson.

 - 7. Alternate Treatments

-- This lesson will provide information of treatment of difficult-to-treat wastewater, such as chelated wastes.
+- This lesson provides information on the treatment of difficult-to-treat wastewater, such as chelated wastes.
 Treatments using ferrous sulfide, DTC, starch xanthate, bisulfites and other strong reducers such as borohydride are covered.
-A special focus is given to treatment schemes for electroless nickel and electroless copper rinses and spent solutions.
+A special focus is given to treatment protocols for electroless nickel and electroless copper rinses and spent solutions.

 - 8. Suspended Solids Separation

 - This lesson discusses flocculation, clarification, sludge thickening, and filtration of chemically treated wastewater.
 Gravity and parallel plate/tube type clarifier design and operational parameters are discussed along with newer technologies such as microfiltration and ion exchange systems.
 Sludge drying and polishing system employed after clarification are also covered.